 Choosing the best bowl won’t be as easy as you might initially think, and your cat will surely let you know if the bowl you’ve chosen is subpar.

-We’ve gone ahead and selected 10 of the best cat-approved water bowls available in Canada to help you narrow down your choices.
+We’ve gone ahead and selected the best cat-approved water bowls available in Canada to help you narrow down your choices.
 Keep reading to find our thorough reviews of these bowls and to learn more about water bowls so you can make an informed decision before buying one for your kitty.

 A Glance at Our Winners of 2023